redhat-nfvpe/container-perf-tools/README.md

 + delay: specify how many second to delay before test start; default 0
 + TRACE_THRESHOLD: stop the oslat test when threshold triggered (in usec); no default
 + EXTRA_ARGS (default "", will be passed directly to oslat command)
++ PAUSE: pauses after run. choices y/n; default: y.
+With PAUSE=n, the pod exits with the tool's return code

 ### cyclictest test